 Bit 0 is 1 if the image is a reduced-resolution version of another image in this TIFF file; else the bit is 0.

 The specification thus says that these values are defined as bit flags because they are independent of each other.
-However, it is not entirely clear how an image can be e.g. both a reduced-resolution version and a single page of a multi-page image, or any combination of the above.
+Not all combinations make sense though, it is not entirely clear how an image can be e.g. both a reduced-resolution version and a single page of a multi-page image, or any combination of the above.

 The Mixed Raster Content part of RFC 2301 adds a definition for this bit:

 Bit 4 indicates MRC imaging model as described in ITU-T Recommendation T.44 [T.44], and must be set for Primary IFDs and all MRC-specific child IFDs.
 (See RFC 2301, and the ImageLayer tag.)

 The DNG specification adds a definition for these bits:

 Bit 3 is 1 if the image defines a depth map for another image in this TIFF file.